 One thing that you can’t change in life is the past.
 We all have some regrets.
 However big or small, there’s no going back.
-All you can do is focus on the future and try to move forwards and learn from the past.
+All you can do is focus on the future, try to move forward, and learn from the past.

 But if your past regrets are becoming a source of too much pain, it might be an idea to face them head-on.
 This means acknowledging exactly what it is that you regret, why you regret it, and what you would change if you could.
-Because although you can’t change the past you can do it differently in the future.
+Although you can’t change the past, you can do things differently in the future.